The Rediscovery of Jorge Carrera Andrade

 Steven Ford Brown

-This is a momentous day at Assumption College as the life and literary works of Jorge Carrera Andrade are celebrated through the good graces of our friend Dr. Juan Carlos Grijalva.
+This is a momentous day at Assumption University as the life and literary works of Jorge Carrera Andrade are celebrated through the good graces of our friend Dr. Juan Carlos Grijalva.

 I have read and translated Latin American literature for three decades, and yet in 1998 the name of Jorge Carrera Andrade was not prominent in the universe of Latin American writers available in English translation.
 I did not know who he was.
 I then discovered Carrera Andrade in an anthology of European poets published in the 1960s, for he had already lived on and off for decades in Paris as Consul General and Ambassador to France.
 He later was also a senior representative at UNESCO, also in Paris.
 Although he remained an Ecuadorian all his life, he spent so many years in France he was included in a European anthology: Modern European Poetry (New York, 1966).
 I was immediately attracted to one poem in this collection: